dhemery/cwd.dhemery.com/site/posts/2007-10-cwd-shuffle.md

 ---
-category:  Writing
+title: The CwD Shuffle
 date: 2007/10/20 14:07:16
 tags:
 - blogging
-title: The CwD Shuffle
-comments: true
-published: true
-layout: post
+- writing

 ---

 I've transferred Conversations with Dale (CwD) from my homegrown blogging system to WordPress.
 And I've split it into four blogs.